Skip to Main Content

 To create a Signals Notebook account:

-1. Start at the PerkinElmer Site Subscription page and locate the section for "New York University" (not NYU, it's listed as "New York University")
+2. Next, go to the ChemDraw/ChemOffice Subscription Gallery and locate the section for "New York University" (not NYU, it's listed as "New York University")

-2. The second option will say, "Access PerkinElmer Cloud Applications".
-Click the Register button, enter your email address, and click "Submit".
+3. The second option will say, "Access Revvity Signals Cloud Applications."
+Click the Register button, enter your NYU email address, and click "Submit."
 You will get a message saying that your institution has been verified.
-Click "Continue".
+Click "Continue," and you should now be able to log in to the Signals Notebook login page.

 Logging in to Signals Notebook:

 1. Start at the Signals Notebook login page.
-Enter your NYU email address and the password that you chose when you created your PerkinElmer account.
+Enter your NYU email address and the password that you chose when you created your Revvity account.

 TopSpin (NMR processing and analysis)